Skip to main content

 Our general curriculum is laid out below.
 For detailed information about the program requirements, you will want to consult our current Program Handbook.
 For specific information on available courses and how they meet program requirements, please consult the current Course Guide.
 Consult the MPA Professional Writing Guide for more information about the professional writing and analysis qualification.

-• Administrative, Political and Policy Processes
+• Administrative, Political and Policy Processes – How public affairs are conducted.

-• Economic Analysis and Public Finance
+• Economic Analysis and Public Finance – How public affairs are financed.

 We offer eight areas of concentration from which to choose.
 With the help of your advisor, you can select courses that fit your desired area of specialization.
-Within each of these concentrations, you may choose five courses that will give you the knowledge and skills necessary to pursue your professional goals:
+Within each of these concentrations, you may choose courses that will give you the knowledge and skills necessary to pursue your professional goals:

-Colloquium
+Colloquium Coursework

 Practical Experience

 Hands-on, professional work experience in public affairs is a key component of the MPA Program.
 You are expected to gain practical work experience in an area related to your concentration.
-There are several options for meeting this requirement:
+There are three options for meeting this requirement:

 Professional Writing/Analysis Qualification